jonathansillito/open-source-project-course/modules/curious/learning.md

 * Where are you on the learning curve?
 * How do you know if you learned enough?
 * How do you retain the knowledge you've acquired?

+With that background, let's look at a process for developing a working plan to learn something new.
+Think about classes you taken, can you see how this system fits into the assignments/process the professor was following?

 ### Building a learning plan
 1. Why are you learning this thing? - understanding "why?" provides both motivation and an ending point.
 What is the target?
 How will you know when you get there?